|Nutrition Facts (per serving)|

 This pantry pasta is warm, hearty, and full of French onion soup flavor.
 The best part is that it can be on your table in 40 minutes.
-The onions are lightly caramelized, then tossed with al dente pasta, buttery breadcrumbs, and of course nutty gruyere cheese—all items that are readily found in a well-stocked kitchen.
+The onions are lightly caramelized, then tossed with al dente pasta, buttery breadcrumbs, and of course nutty Gruyère cheese—all items that are readily found in a well-stocked kitchen.

 You can easily use the base of this recipe and change the add-ins.
 Try using chicken and mushrooms or chickpeas and spinach—it all depends on what your family likes.
 It's a quick and easy weeknight meal that any home cook can tackle and the leftovers reheat extremely well.
-Just add a little extra broth and heat it up in a saute pan when you're ready to enjoy again.
+Just add a little extra broth and heat it up in a sauté pan when you're ready to enjoy again.

 Magic No-Recipe Pantry Pasta

-- 1/2 pound short pasta (such as campanelle, cellentani, rotini, or farfalle)
+1/2 pound short pasta, such as campanelle, cellentani, rotini, or farfalle

 2 tablespoons olive oil

-- 1 teaspoon salt
+1 teaspoon salt

-- 1 tablespoon flour
+1 tablespoon all-purpose flour

 1 cup beef broth

 2 teaspoons Worcestershire sauce

-- 2 sprigs thyme
+2 sprigs thyme

-- 1/4 cup panko breadcrumbs
+1/4 cup panko breadcrumbs